I Want To...

 Skull base tumors are those located deep in the skull, behind the nose or eyes.
 These can be challenging, and call for surgeons with skill and expertise in this kind of surgery.

-“A new system we’re using involves a camera-assisted tube that gently moves brain tissue aside so we can reach the tumor with less cutting, so patients can recover faster,” he says.
+One system involves a camera-assisted tube that gently moves brain tissue aside so surgeons can reach the tumor with less cutting, so patients can recover faster,

-After your treatment you’re likely to get back to life as usual, but you will have regular MRIs to ensure the tumor isn’t returning.
+After your treatment you will have regular MRIs to ensure the tumor isn’t returning.

 Regardless, the best thing to do if you’re diagnosed with a meningioma or any other tumor is to get the facts, stay informed and work with the most experienced neurosurgeon and care team you can find.